topology.wh — complete example

 Terminal window

-wh deploy plan topology.wh
+wh topology plan topology.wh

 Check topology and git health: